KJCT-CD

-KJCT-CD (channel 8) is a low-power, Class A television station in Grand Junction, Colorado, United States, serving Colorado's Western Slope region as a dual affiliate of ABC and The CW Plus.
-Owned by Gray Media, it is a sister station to dual NBC/Telemundo affiliate KKCO (channel 11).
+KJCT-CD (channel 8) is a low-power, Class A television station in Grand Junction, Colorado, United States, serving Colorado's Western Slope region as an affiliate of ABC and The CW Plus.
+Owned by the E. W. Scripps Company, it is a sister station to dual NBC/Telemundo affiliate KKCO (channel 11).
 The two stations share studios on Blichmann Avenue in Grand Junction; KJCT-CD's transmitter is located at the Mesa Point Electronics Site on the Grand Mesa (southeast of I-70).

 KJCT-CD's signal is relayed on K28AD-D in Montrose, which has operated from Storm King Mountain since it launched in September 1982, along with digital translators across central and northwestern Colorado.

 History

 Intellectual unit

 The KJCT-LP intellectual unit originated on October 22, 1979, when KJCT (channel 8) signed on as the first television station in Western Colorado since KREX-TV (channel 5) in 1954.
 It was owned by the Pikes Peak Broadcasting Company as a semi-satellite of fellow ABC affiliate KRDO-TV in Colorado Springs.
 Before KJCT's sign-on, all three major networks had been shoehorned on KREX-TV.
 However, cable viewers could watch the full ABC schedule on Denver's KBTV (channel 9, now NBC affiliate KUSA).

 The station had full production facilities in Grand Junction; however, much of the programming was fed via hundreds of miles of microwave links from KRDO.
 In the late 1990s, KJCT chief engineer Roger Hightower modernized KJCT into one of the first true digital facilities in Colorado, and severed the electronic umbilical cord with KRDO.

 KJCT was the first Western Colorado television station with modern electronic news gathering technology.
 "8 Live," the station's first live microwave newsvan, came into service in 1984.

 In 2006, News-Press & Gazette Company announced the purchase of KJCT along with KRDO-TV and KRDO radio from Pikes Peak Broadcasting.

 In late 2008, KJCT's third digital subcarrier became western Colorado's affiliate for The CW.
 However, despite The CW being available locally, Denver's KWGN-TV, which has been on cable for decades in Grand Junction, is still available through two low-powered repeaters in the area.